naqvijafar91/clean-test/README.md

 Working:

 Generate n XLSX files from the temmplate file for n rows in the data file.
-For example, if data file has 5 rows, then 5 csv files needs to be generated.
+For example, if data file has 5 rows, then 5 excel files needs to be generated.

 Consider the coloumn names to case insensitive, ie. Name = name.